OctopusDeploy/Architecture/OctopusServer/DomainModel.md

 - We want our core model to be simpler to reason about
 - We want our core model to be safer to interact with
-- We want less bugs that were caused by misunderstanding of what state the core model might be in
+- We want fewer bugs that were caused by misunderstanding of what state the core model might be in
 - We want less magic in how operations flow from the API boundary to the database and back
 - We want it to take less time for new developers to be able to discover and understand server code paths